freylint/ppa/README.md

 # Freyground APT PPA

-Add this PPA to your system:
+You can add this PPA to your system by running `make install`.
-> TODO
+Please inspect the apt source, install script, and key at [projects/autoinstall](projects/autoinstall/).